-Rural lifestyle: Into the 1940’s many northeast Seattle residents still lived a semi-rural lifestyle.
+Rural lifestyle: Into the 1940s many northeast Seattle residents still lived a semi-rural lifestyle.
 Some people kept chickens and a few still kept one or more cows.
 One Wedgwood resident, Charlie Schultz, was killed by a bull in August 1942, showing that at least some of the neighborhood was still very rural.
-It is hard to believe that Wedgwood residents would squawk as loudly as they did during the annexation question about the city regulations against the keeping of chickens and cows.
+During the annexation controversy, some Wedgwood residents squawked loudly about the City of Seattle regulations against the keeping of chickens and cows.
 The anti-annexation group circulated petitions warning that, if the Wedgwood area came into the city, no chickens, rabbits, cows, and horses would be allowed, and building code regulations would be enforced.
 The petitions contended that only a small number of people wanted annexation, but this proved not to be true; the annexation vote was in the majority.

-In the 1930’s almost everyone in Wedgwood had a garden and grew some of their own produce.
-During the war years of the 1940’s Victory Gardens were even more encouraged as a way for Americans to be self-reliant and designate more farm crops to the troops.
-It came as a shock, then, that even before the war ended the residents of northeast Seattle were having to give up their lifestyle to make way for street-widening, sewer lines and smaller city-sized lots.
+In the 1930s almost everyone in Wedgwood had a garden and grew some of their own produce.
+During the war years of the 1940s Victory Gardens were even more encouraged as a patriotic effort of Americans to be self-reliant and designate more farm crops to the troops.
+It came as a shock, then, that even before the war ended the residents of northeast Seattle were having to give up their rural lifestyle to make way for street-widening, sewer lines and smaller city-sized lots.

 Some people objected to annexation because they said that the city wanted to put in “unnecessary streets.”
 It is true that not all the residential sidestreets had been put through in Wedgwood, and some of the arterials, such as NE 75th Street, were in rough shape and were not paved.
 But the street grid had always existed (at least on paper) with a plan for arterials at ten-block intervals such as NE 75th and 85th Streets, so in the process of the annexation of northeast Seattle, the street plan was fulfilled.

-Another woman, Mrs. W.T.
-Lopp, who had attended the January 4, 1945 City Council hearing, continued to protest after the decision to affirm majority vote for annexation.
+Mrs. W.T.
+Lopp, who had attended the January 4, 1945 City Council hearing, continued to protest even after the decision to affirm majority vote for annexation.
 A member of City Council responded to her in a letter, which says, in part:

 February 7, 1945